Barretto Junior: Franklin expedition

-Barretto Junior returned to Deptford, Kent on 11 August 1845 and Griffith reported that Franklin's men were confident and in good health.
+The ship returned to Deptford, Kent on 11 August 1845 and Griffith reported that Franklin's men were confident and in good health.
+She briefly reverted to troop transport duties with a round trip to Halifax, Nova Scotia, returning to the Thames on 6 November.

 Convict transport

-From December 1845 through the 1850s, Barretto Junior operated as a convict transfer, bringing female convicts from England to Van Diemen's Land (modern day Tasmania) in Australia.
+From December 1845 to 1850, Barretto Junior operated as a convict transport, firstly to Bermuda, as well as delivering naval stores and troops.
+In 1850 she carried female convicts from England to Van Diemen's Land (from 1856, Tasmania), Australia.
 Most of the women were young first-time offenders, mostly convicted for theft, and the ship's conditions were dangerous, with prevalent disease, malnourishment, and abuse.
 On a July 1850 voyage, three women and two children died before reaching land, and the ship was caught in a hurricane off the Cape of Good Hope.
 One of the women, 23 year old Elizabeth Wilson, committed suicide by jumping overboard and drowning.
-Between this 1850 voyage and 1859, the ship instead started transporting cargo rather than people.

-Sinking
+The 1850 voyage ended this period as a Government transport, and she reverted to commercial trading.
+Changing hands by 1853 to Hall, Brothers & Co, London, she was sent in June as an emigrant ship to Port Phillip, Colony of Victoria.

+Final years and loss

+During the Crimean War, Barretto Junior was again taken up as a cargo transport, loading a cargo of huts at Lowestoft, Suffolk, in 1855 for the British troops and returning to the Thames the following year with stores.